akshita-2002/Dot-Net/ASP.NET CORE RAZOR .md

 - to call methods of diffrent class we use @Model

-- to take input from user to calcualte two numbers
+- to take input from user to calculate two numbers

 ```c#
 //in cs page